arti9m/PHP-XLS-Excel-Parser/README.md

 Probably, the fastest possible and the most efficient parser for XLS excel files for PHP!

 Note: documentation writing is in progress.
+Note 2: this parser is suitable __only for older XLS files__, not the newer ones, XLSX!

 ## Usage